milomedia/tilix/_drafts/innovation-assists.md

 Observations are made through a Diagnostic Assessment which involves appraising the business and capturing opportunities.
 The first step is to create a rough environment map which outlines the following:

-* current and future market sectors;
+* current and future market sectors
-* overall business plan;
+* overall business plan
-* innovation strategy;
+* innovation strategy
-* position in the low carbon economy.
+* position in the low carbon economy

 Capturing opportunities is a brain-storming exercise that will produce a range of options around:

-* diversifying or developing the value proposition;
+* diversifying or developing the value proposition
-* introducing new capabilities or partners;
+* introducing new capabilities or partners
-* creating collaboration links to funders or research institutions;
+* creating collaboration links to funders or research institutions
-* addressing new markets.
+* addressing new markets

 # Orientate